Error Analysis of Triangular Optimal Transport Maps for Filtering

 where $a_{\textnormal{L63}}(\cdot)$ denotes the discrete dynamics of the Lorenz 63 equations.

-Figure~\ref{fig:L63_w2_states} depicts the resulting particle trajectory distributions and their ability to capture the bimodality in the first two states across different filtering methods.
-The left three panels illustrate the true particle trajectory distribution and the corresponding distributions produced by each method.
-As shown in these panels, the OT methods successfully capture both modes in the first two states, while methods such as the EnKF fail to represent the bimodality, and the SIR approach suffers from weight degeneracy that causes it to miss one or both modes at certain times.

-To assess performance quantitatively, we compute the $W_2$ distance between the true distribution and each filtering method’s empirical distribution.
-Here, the “true” distribution is approximated via an SIR method with $10^5$ particles, averaged over 100 independent simulations.
-The right panel of Figure~\ref{fig:L63_w2_states} presents these $W_2$ distances, indicating that the OT-based filtering methods yield a more accurate approximation of the posterior distribution.
-Moreover, among the OT methods, the unregularized version shows the largest improvement in capturing the underlying bimodality compared to alternative strategies.
+\editstart \Cref{fig:L63_w2_states} depicts the resulting particle trajectory distributions for various filters comparing them to a "true distribution" computed using SIR with $10^5$ particles.
+Most notably, the OTF methods successfully capture both modes in the first two unobserved states, while EnKF and SIR fail.
+For a more quantitative assessment, we computed the $\distance$ distance between the true distribution and the filtered results averaged over 10 independent simulations.
+The right panel of~\Cref{fig:L63_w2_states} presents these $\distance$ distances, indicating that the OTF methods yield a more accurate approximation.
+Moreover, among the various OTF methods, the unregularized version shows the largest improvement in capturing the underlying bimodality compared to alternative strategies.